FAQ

 Is Request Network a blockchain, smart contract platform, or L2 scaling solution?

 No. Request Network is not a blockchain, smart contract platform, or scaling solution.
-Rather, it's a protocol for storing payment requests and facilitating on-chain payments.
-It stores payment requests in IPFS with CID hashes stored on Gnosis Chain.
+Rather, it's a protocol for storing payment requests, facilitating on-chain payments, and reconciling those payments with the requests.
+It stores payment requests in IPFS and CID hashes on Gnosis Chain.
 It uses The Graph for on-chain event indexing.
 It processes payments across a variety of supported payment chains.

-Requests created on the Gnosis Chain are "real" and should exist forever.
-Requests created on Sepolia are "test" requests and will exist only as long as the testnet exists.
+Requests created on Gnosis Chain are "real" and will exist forever.
+Requests created on Sepolia are "test" requests and will exist only as long as Sepolia continues to operate.

 Can a Request Node modify a request's contents before persisting it to IPFS and on-chain?